 National Parks are always a place to sit back and reflect on life and there is no better place to do this than under the stars.
 The Grampians has plenty of places where artificial lights do not reach giving you the very best opportunity to see the night sky.
 Stargazing is a brilliant activity and one of the best free things to do in Halls Gap.
 Grab your telescope and head to the Grampians.

 Visit Red Rock Olives

 Another amazing locally owned and grown business Red Rock Olives should be on your list of things to do in Halls Gap.
-With over 5000 olives trees on the farm, this little farm gate café sells all of its locally made produce on-site as well as supplying to some local places too.
+With over 5000 olive trees on the farm, this little farm gate café sells all of its locally made produce on-site as well as supplying to some local places too.
 Here you can sample some of their olives as well as purchase olive oils, vinegar and grazing platters.

 Free things to do in Halls Gap

-In the main street of Halls Gap, you will find 2 recreation areas for you to relax.
+On the main street of Halls Gap, you will find 2 recreation areas for you to relax.
 There is a park with an adventure playground, toilet and BBQs.
-Included in this area is the Halls Gap swimming pool which is open in the summer months (There is a small entrance fee).
+Included in this area is the public swimming pool which is open in the summer months (There is a small entrance fee).

 On the opposite side of the road is a green space that sits alongside the creek that runs through town.
 This area is very popular with families as the local bakery and the ice cream parlour are located there.

 Restaurants in Halls Gap

 Halls Gap has a number of eating options from bakeries, takeaways, pubs, taverns, breweries and restaurants.
 You can find a fantastic meal on your Grampians holiday at any of the local places.